ethereum-wallets/ethereum-wallet-list/README.md

 ## Android

- * package-name (must be found with this package-name on all distributions)# What is it?

-It is a collection of data about multiple wallets.
-So users can easily compare them and libraries can resolve wallets matching certain constraints for users.

-# Mandatory fields
-## Common

- * name - (max 10 characters)
- * short description - (max 80 characters)
- * icon - file that exists in images/128x128 and images/large

-## Android

  * package_name (must be found with this package-name on all distributions)
  * version_code (positive number - most recent version code - needed so if feature was introduced in a version - then libraries can know if the current version supports this feature or should redirect to the store for an update)
  * distributions - list of (PLAY, FDROID, VIVO, OPPO, XIAOMI, BAIDU, TENCENT)